 Accommodations here are mostly budget-friendly villas, guest houses, and B&B, offering breathtaking views of the sea.
 Try to book a hotel close to the bus stop if you travel by bus, so you don’t have to drag your luggage up and down many stairs.

-Fornillo Beach is one of the main beaches in Positano, located within a short distance from Positano’s main beach, Spiaggia Grande di Positano.
-It can be reached by boat from the same harbor, or a few minutes walk through a romantic road, between the cliffs and the sea, connecting two beaches.
+Fornillo Beach is one of the main beaches in Positano, located within a short distance from Spiaggia Grande di Positano.
+It can be reached by boat from the harbor, or a few minutes walk on a romantic Via Positanesi d’America toward west.

 Fornillo beach hosts the annual Fish Festival every year in the summers.
 People dance and eat on the beach and all sun loungers and umbrellas are removed.

-Best places to stay in Positano in Fornillo:
+Best places to stay in Positano in Fornillo for first-timers:

 Montepertuso is located in Positano’s upper part on the hill, offering the most amazing seaside view.
 It is also known as hole in the mountain because it has a hole right in the rock.
 Due to its paths connecting Montepertuso to the Lattari Mountains, it is a great place to hike.

-This small and charming Montepertuso town was only accessible by a 1500 steps staircase, but now as there is a road built, it can be easily reached by car and bus within a few minutes ride.
+This small and charming Montepertuso town was only accessible by a 1500 steps staircase from Lower Positano, but now as there is a road built, it can be easily reached by or bus car and local bus within a few minutes ride.

 Montepertuso offers hotels with splendid views, as well as some good restaurants with panoramic terraces, a great place to grab a meal and enjoy the sunset.

-Another must-see historical and cultural attraction is the church of Santa Maria delle Grazie and the Old Fountain, or Fontana Vecchia3.
+A must-see historical and cultural attraction is the church of Santa Maria delle Grazie and Fontana Vecchia (Old Fountain) for a fresh cup of water.
 Santa Maria delle Grazie held a festival in July each year celebrating the legend of the Devil and the Virgin Mary with a fireworks display.

 The village offers an authentic local atmosphere, away from the hustle and bustle of downtown Positano.
 There are several good family-owned restaurants, small grocery stores and shops that sell local cuisine and products in the town.